 I used the dedicated WAN port and one of the configurable ports as a WAN port as well.
 So I have two incoming internet connections that then feed a single connection across the three remaining LAN ports.
 I directly wired two of our computers into the LAN ports.
-The remaining LAN port feeds my ASUS Dual-Band Wireless-N 600 Router.
+The remaining LAN port feeds my ASUS Dual-Band AC2900 Router.

 Configuring the Load Balancing Router

 One of the biggest complaints for this type of router is how difficult they are to configure.
 Many online reviewers said they just had to return their router because they couldn’t make it work.

 When it first arrived, I set it aside because I thought I would need hours to get it setup.
 I was afraid to change configurations of the current modem/router – and be left with nothing working.

 Well, one night I got a burst of blind confidence and in less than 10 minutes the router was functioning and blending (load balancing) my two connections.
 When it was finished, I couldn’t believe how easy it was.

 Just follow the four steps in the printed guide and you’ll be good to go.
 Now my connection should almost never fail (because if one cuts, all the traffic automatically switches to the other one).
 And my bandwidth has increased significantly – even at night when the internet usage is extremely high.

 Simpler Option for Load Balancing (All in One)